 Hiring consultants among qualified medical specialists and experts in the legal aspects of healthcare in the target market will increase your app’s efficiency and help you avoid civil or even criminal penalties associated with violations.

-Think through your business model and monetization methods
+Consider your business model and monetization methods in advance

-It’s important to find a balance between upselling a subscription and offering value to users.
-The app may have to accept various types of insurance.
+- If you plan to rely on subscriptions, it’s important to find a balance between upselling a subscription and offering value to users.

-Explore the competition to set the price: you need to provide something better while keeping the price close.
-However, paid downloads provide more money upfront but not over time.
+- If you plan paid downloads, you need to analyze the competition first: you must provide a better app experience while keeping your price close.
+Also, paid downloads provide more money upfront but not over time.

-Most often, mental health app developers start with a free MVP with basic features.
+Most often, wellness app developers start with a free MVP with basic features.
 Once it gains traction, you can develop more advanced features that users would wish to pay for.

 Focus on security and regulations compliance from day 1

-Health data security is one of the top priorities during mental health app development: patients and doctors are going to share sensitive information through your app.
-Moreover, people with mental health disorders like PTSD, anxiety, paranoia, etc., are extremely sensitive to privacy.
+Health data security is one of the top priorities during mental health app development: users and professionals are going to share sensitive information through your app.
+Moreover, patients with PTSD, anxiety, paranoia, etc., are extremely sensitive to privacy.

-The app developers must understand all privacy and data sharing concerns of the users.
-Every little detail, including privacy policy, bio authentication, or built-in knowledge base, should be addressed as early in the app development process as possible.
+App developers must understand all privacy and data sharing concerns of the users.
+Every little detail, including privacy policy, bio authentication, or built-in knowledge base, should be addressed as early in the mental health app development project as possible.

 Particularly, mental health software developers must prevent the risk of exposing personal data by following certain regulatory guidelines: